 - Less Noise Pollution

-In addition to minimal visual impact, tidal power equipment produces little to no noise pollution.
-This is due to the fact that equipment used are underwater.
+In addition, to minimize visual impact, tidal power equipment produces little to no noise pollution.
+This is due to the fact that the equipment used is underwater.
 And the water absorbs all the noise it creates.
 This makes a comfortable environment for all animals and people above ground.

 - High Predictability

 Even before anyone thought about harnessing tidal energy, we can successfully already predict tides all year-round.
 With our ability to do so, tidal power can now be easily maintained producing desired results.
 High predictability enables tidal power plants to make necessary adjustments to the equipment for effective operation.